Appliance Manufacturing

 • Product Safety

 Product safety is of utmost importance to appliance and tool manufacturers.
-When an appliance malfunctions, it can result in fires or other hazards that damage property and cause injury or even death.
-The potential for product malfunction and its sometimes-serious consequences exposes firms to risks related to litigation and negative consumer sentiment, which can affect brand value, revenue growth, and/or market share.
+When an appliance malfunctions, fires or other resulting hazards may damage property, cause injury or even result in death.
+The potential for product malfunction and consequences exposes firms to litigation and negative consumer sentiment risks, which can affect brand value, revenue growth or market share.
+Entities issuing product recalls face upfront costs for logistics and customer reimbursement, reputational risks and lost sales.
 Failure to report known product safety hazards to relevant authorities can result in civil penalties.
-Entities that dedicate appropriate resources to quality control and testing can minimise the possibility of a product malfunction or recall, and can capture additional market share and limit their exposure to regulatory and litigation risks.
+Entities that effectively manage quality control and testing can minimise the possibility of a product malfunction or recall, capture additional market share, and limit exposure to regulatory and litigation risks.

 Product Design & Lifecycle Management